Recent updates from the race to conquer the future of driverless vehicles…

 A federal agency has granted California’s Contra Costa Transportation Authority (CCTA) permission to start the final stage of testing for an autonomous shuttle pilot program on public roads.

 The National Highway Traffic Safety Administration (NHTSA) approved CCTA’s third phase of testing of 12-passenger autonomous shuttles at a small business park, Bishop Ranch, in San Ramon.

-Created by a French company called EasyMile, the electric, low-speed, driverless shuttles — which don’t have a steering wheel, brake pedal, accelerator or operator — will share the roads with pedestrians, cyclists and other vehicles, according to a press release.
+Created by a French company called EasyMile, the electric, low-speed, driverless shuttles — which don’t have a steering wheel, brake pedal, accelerator or operator — will share the roads with pedestrians, cyclists and other vehicles.

 Testing is slated to start next year, and it’s worth noting that, during this phase, the general public will not be allowed on the shuttles.
 Instead, only testers and evaluators from various employers within Bishop Ranch will have access.

 Ultimately though, the shuttles are meant to get passengers from a transit station to their final destination, so navigating a business park like Bishop Ranch is a good exercise, CCTA officials tell govtech.com.
 CCTA is said to be the first in the country to devise and implement an autonomous vehicle and transit pilot program, so this marks an exciting step forward.

 In related news, California’s Department of Motor Vehicles says completely autonomous vehicles, those without backup drivers, could be on the state’s public roads as early as summer 2018, according to The Mercury News.

 General Motors has acquired Strobe, a California-based startup that develops laser-based sensors called LIDARS.
 According to the New York Times, LIDARS create high-definition images for vehicles operated by computers.
 Strobe will now team up with GM’s Cruise Automation to continue making major strides in autonomous driving.